top of page

 Let's go to Poland before 1940, y'all.

-The Rhapsodic Theatre emerged as a clandestine movement in Krakow during WWI.
+The Rhapsodic Theatre emerged as a clandestine movement in Krakow during WWII.

-The objective was to glorify God and preserve Polish literature and culture.
+The objective was to glorify God and to preserve Polish literature and culture.

 Artists would meet in homes and recite poetry and new works also.